franciscozuccala/inhibitor-plugin/README.md

 configureLocalMavenRepository{
     nexusRepository = "https://github.com/user/repository-as-nexus.git"
-    [authenticated "usser", "passwordOrKey"] // In case of beeing a private repository or need write access [nexusBranch = "master"] //By Default is master
+    [authenticated "user", "passwordOrKey"] // In case of beeing a private repository or need write access [nexusBranch = "master"] //By Default is master
 }

 configureNexus{
     nexusRepository = "https://github.com/user/repository-as-nexus.git"
-    [authenticated "usser", "passwordOrKey"] // In case of beeing a private repository or need write access [nexusBranch = "master"] //By Default is master
+    [authenticated "user", "passwordOrKey"] // In case of beeing a private repository or need write access [nexusBranch = "master"] //By Default is master
 }

 saveNexus{
     nexusRepository = "https://github.com/user/repository-as-nexus.git"
-    [authenticated "usser", "passwordOrKey"] // In case of beeing a private repository or need write access [nexusBranch = "master"] //By Default is master
+    [authenticated "user", "passwordOrKey"] // In case of beeing a private repository or need write access [nexusBranch = "master"] //By Default is master
 }